gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/publish-procedure.md

 Note: at this moment the system should send a notification to all clients watching this project.

-## Publish the Web

-* Git Push & Sync the **gnu-mcu-eclipse.github.io-source** project; use something like `v3.2.1-201701141320 released` as message
-* wait for the Travis build to complete; occasionally links to not work, and might need to restart the build

-Note: the release must exist, otherwise Travis will complain and do not publish the site to **gnu-mcu-eclipse.github.io**.

 ## Update the release link

 From the [GitHub Releases](https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases) page, get the URL.